docarray/docarray/GOVERNANCE.md

 Currently TSC menbers of DocArray are: [Han](https://github.com/hanxiao), [samsja](https://github.com/samsja) , [JoanFM](https://github.com/JoanFM), [JohannesMessner](https://github.com/JohannesMessner), [nan](https://github.com/nan-wang), [alaeddine-13](https://github.com/alaeddine-13)

+One of the TSC menber is the chairperson of the TSC that should ensurethe smooth running of the TSC.
+It does not have more voting power that other TSC menber.

+Currently [JoanFM](https://github.com/JoanFM) is the chairperson of the TSC

 ### Process for becoming a TSC member

 Core developers can become TSC menbers by beeing nominated by at least one TSC menbers, There will be a vote by the current TSC menbers and the vote need to be unanimous between for the nominated person to be accepted as a TSC menbers.
 TSC members who do not actively engage with the TC duties are expected to resign.